-For example, the second week of January saw a + 4.66% change, meaning that the cost to move freight has risen compared to this time last year.
+For example, week 28 of 2021 saw a + 52% change, meaning that the cost to move freight has risen compared to this time last year.
 If a user is having a tough time getting a load covered at a certain price, they can reference the index to see if costs across the marketplace are up.
 As you can also see, the data from the same week in 2020 shows that there was a higher positive change in cost, meaning that costs are trending up, but by less in 2021.

 The Accepted vs. Non-Accepted Price Gap Index examines the pricing difference in all freight that is accepted by carriers, compared with freight that is not accepted.
 This index demonstrates that when capacity is looser, pricing is less of a factor of acceptance.
 When capacity is tighter, pricing is critical to acceptance.

 The baseline of the chart is 1, so at that point there is no difference in price per mile between the freight that’s taken and the freight that gets canceled.
 Anything less than 1 means the freight getting capacity is priced higher than canceled loads.
 The closer the index gets to 1, canceled and covered freight is more closely priced, indicating looser capacity.